praveennhiremath/learning-library/developer-library/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

 ## Task 5: Create new tables for the extracted data

-1. Create new table `NODES_259_NEW` and populated the records of the connected nodes by running following SQL.
+1. Create new table `NODES_259_NEW` and replace the `#{TABLES-INCLUDING-CONNECTED-NODES}` copied in previous step(Task 4, Step 2).
+Populate the records of the connected nodes by running following SQL.

     ```text
     <copy>